jeanbaptistejacq/Cinema-Correlation-Analysis/README.md

 - Gross Revenue and Production Company: Investigating whether the production company influences the gross revenue of a movie.
 - Gross Revenue and Viewer Votes: Exploring the relationship between viewer votes and the gross revenue of a movie.
 </br>
-We are currently facing an issue: 28% of the data for the budget variable is missing.
+We are currently facing an issue: 28% of the data for the Budget variable is missing.
 To address this, we have decided to impute the missing values using predictions from a linear regression model.
 We will split the dataset into training and test sets, then use the model to predict the missing values.

 </br>
 </br>